Wuhu Anhui, China Travel Guide

 China Mobile, China Unicom, and China Telecom are the main providers.
 Local SIM cards require passport enrollment.
 ESIM options are also increasingly common and offer ease.

-Wi-Fi is widely available in hotels and cafes, though a Chinese phone number may be needed for login.
+Wi-Fi is widely available in hotels and cafes, though a Chinese person phone number may be needed for login.
 Mobile data is fast and reliable.

 A Virtual Private Network (VPN) is absolutely necessary for accessing many international websites and apps in China.